dibyendumajumdar/nj/README.md

 ## Merge Strategy

-I will probably submit a pull request to Eclipse OMR for the C api once I am happy with it.
-But that would not do away with the need to maintain this project as I disagree with one aspect of the Eclipse OMR strategy which is to make the compiler depend on the port and thread libraries.
+I have [submitted a pull request](https://github.com/eclipse/omr/pull/3606) to Eclipse OMR for the C api as it stands.
+However that  does not do away with the need to maintain this project as I disagree with one aspect of the Eclipse OMR strategy which is to make the compiler depend on the port and thread libraries.

 Initially I wanted to merge the commits from Eclipse OMR using git's `am` facility.
 But I got hopelessly lost and some of the merges did not succeed.
 So sadly I am taking the easy way and am doing periodic manual merges from the OMR tree using BeyondCompare tool.
 The downside is that the upstream commit history is not maintained.